ShingShanger/csf432-fall2020/labs/lab06/README.md

 **Step 2.1** Start your topology and open the console for your DNS server. <br>

-**Step 2.2** Start your topology and open the console for your DNS server.

 > Because the operating system for this device is Ubuntu, this console will accept linux-style terminal commands (ls, cd, clear, ifconfig, cat, nano).

-**Step 2.3** Observe the current IP configuration for your DNS server by running the below command:
+**Step 2.2** Observe the current IP configuration for your DNS server by running the below command:

 ```txt
 root@DNS-1:~# ifconfig
 ```
 You'll notice no IP address has been set for this device.

-**Step 2.4** Open up interface config file for this device by running the below command:
+**Step 2.3** Open up interface config file for this device by running the below command:

 ```txt
 root@DNS-1:~# nano /etc/network/interfaces